katharineegan/ocean_exploration_data_tutorial/README.md

 <img width="563" alt="nomenclature_of_code" src="https://user-images.githubusercontent.com/12935901/209712285-01cda4f7-469a-426c-be52-f35fcdbb8f1f.PNG">

-#### The Data Science Model
+#### The Data Science Lifecycle
-When conducting this tutorial for interns, I like to go step-by-step through the data science model introduced in the [first chapter](https://r4ds.had.co.nz/introduction.html) of [R for Data Science](https://r4ds.had.co.nz/index.html) by Hadley Wickham and Garrett Grolemund.
-The introduction details each part of the data science model.
+When conducting this tutorial for interns, I like to go step-by-step through the data science lifecycle introduced in the [first chapter](https://r4ds.had.co.nz/introduction.html) of [R for Data Science](https://r4ds.had.co.nz/index.html) by Hadley Wickham and Garrett Grolemund.
+The introduction details each part of the data science lifecycle.
 The first part of this tutorial covers data import and tidying.

 ![data_science_model](https://user-images.githubusercontent.com/12935901/209712433-1983bdf7-2c54-43d9-bc4c-3d750954b33c.png)